MicrosoftDocs/PowerShell-Docs/dsc/pullServerSMB.md

 ## Acknowledgements

-Special thanks to the following:
+Special thanks to the following individuals:

 - Mike F. Robbins, whose posts on using SMB for DSC helped inform the content in this topic.
 His blog is at [Mike F Robbins](http://mikefrobbins.com/).
 - Serge Nikalaichyk, who authored the **cNtfsAccessControl** module.
 The source for this module is at [cNtfsAccessControl](https://github.com/SNikalaichyk/cNtfsAccessControl).